Directed by the Council. Executed by the Staff.

 Dave Thompson

-Farm Labour & Skills Development Project Manager
+Farm Labour & Special Projects Manager

 A modest backyard gardener and former slinger of banana bunches, David has a lifelong respect for the labour required to bring food to the table.
 David is an experienced community organizer and researcher with a PhD in Canadian history.
 He is passionate about building grassroots, people-centred social movements that are dedicated to sustainable local farming, cultural and social diversity, and economic equality and security.
 He believes growing food is a political act.
 David was the lead researcher and writer of the July 2021 NFU-O publication, Reframing the Farm Labour Crisis in Ontario.